sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-validation-multiple.rst

 Validation Workflow
 ===============

 This workflow performs multiple validations on each incoming record.

-It:
+It also:

 * Records which pass validation are output into the first edge
 * Records which fail validation are output into the seconds edge